lithops-cloud/lithops/config/compute/knative.md

    docker login
    ```

-3. Choose one of these 3 options:
+3. Choose one of these 2 installation options:

 #### Option 1 (IBM IKS):